tuxmus/marionette-meeting-booker/README.md

 3. Fork this repo
 4. Clone it down locally
 5. In your terminal, type `npm install`
+6. In your terminal, type `mongod` to start the MongoDB server
-6. To launch the app, in the terminal, type `node ./bin/www`
+7. In your terminal, type `node ./bin/www` to launch the app
-6. In your terminal, type `gulp`
+8. In your terminal, type `gulp`
-7. If you make any changes to any JavaScript files under the `public/javascripts` folder or any Stylus files under the `public/stylesheets` folder, Gulp will recompile your changes.
+9. If you make any changes to any JavaScript files under the `public/javascripts` folder or any Stylus files under the `public/stylesheets` folder, Gulp will recompile your changes.
 Refresh your browser to see them.

 Note: All of your meetings will be outputted as JSON at this endpoint: [localhost:3000/api/meetings](http://localhost:3000/api/meetings)